 When zenith angle is measured, the point of origin is defined based on the location at which the measurement is taking place.
 For example, a person standing on the ground creates a vertical axis that runs from the center of the Earth through his or her head up into the sky.
 This line is the local zenith.
 If that person were to observe the sun and measure the angle between its position in the sky and the local zenith, he or she would have found the solar zenith angle.

 This measurement can be useful in determining position, as it can be measured from any celestial object.
 Satellites and stars, as well as the sun, can be pinpointed with the zenith angle.
 The angle between the local zenith and a point such as a satellite is sometimes known as the viewing zenith angle.

 The smaller the solar zenith angle, the higher the sun is in the sky.
-As the sun rises, its zenith angle gradually decreases until midday.
+As the sun rises, the angle gradually decreases until midday.
 The position of the sun can be important in navigation as well as in radio communications, where it is used to predict the level of interference from solar flares.
-When the zenith angle is low, and the sun is high in the sky, it is more likely that radio signals may be attenuated or lost due to solar flare activity.
+When the angle is low, and the sun is high in the sky, it is more likely that radio signals may be attenuated or lost due to solar flare activity.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!